 Look at these sample quotes for a $250,000 policy:

-- No longer participate in hazardous occupations or high risk hobbies or activities.
+6. No longer participate in hazardous occupations or high-risk hobbies or activities.

-Some insurance companies specialize in offering insurance at affordable rates to those will more prevalent diseases such as diabetes, while others offer more affordable rates to older applicants.
+Some insurance companies specialize in offering insurance at affordable rates to those with more prevalent diseases such as diabetes, while others offer more affordable rates to older applicants.

 Premiums are determined by a list of factors.
 So when applying be aware that your status on each one will impact your monthly payment.